 Learning outcomes: By the end of the course you will have an awareness of the scientific principles in ecology including biotic and abiotic factors affecting individuals and communities, genetics, speciation, population ecology, communities, ecosystems, conservation, landscape history in the UK, site surveying and habitat management for specific species.
 You will gain a wider knowledge on the subject that will help equip you for jobs in the conservation and ecology sectors.

 Core text: Mackenzie, A., Ball, S. and Virdee, S.R.
 2001 Instant Notes - Ecology, Bios We strongly recommend that you purchase this as soon as you enrol.

 Price: The course costs £137 (inc. VAT).
 This does not include the price of the core text.

 How to book:You can book on-line here.
-Alternatively, if you are a company, you can complete our simple invoice-request form by emailing email@example.com.
+Alternatively, if you are a company, you request an invoice by emailing email@example.com.